-Tell 9-1-1 exactly where help is needed with what3words what3words is an easy way to give an exact location.
+Find and share locations easily with what3words what3words is an easy way to give an exact location.
 Every 10ft square in the world has been given a unique combination of three words.
-To give a what3words address in an emergency: - 1.
-Open the what3words app. - Wait for the blue GPS dot to stabilize, then tap the current location icon (iOS icon, Android icon). - 3.
+To give a what3words address in an emergency: 1.
+Open the what3words app.

+2013 David Bailey - Wait for the blue GPS dot to stabilize, then tap the current location icon (iOS icon, Android icon). - 3.
 Read the three words to the 911 call operator.